 Pasta at the holidays is required, right?

 This 5 cheese baked ziti celebrates a few Italian pantry ingredients.
 Layers of tomato butter sauce co-mingle with 5 cheeses and cooked ziti pasta.
-I promise — if you whip up a pan of this ziti pasta bake, your guests will be going back for seconds, thirds and...one cheesy last bite while washing the dishes.
+I promise — if you whip up a pan of this baked ziti with ricotta, your guests will be going back for seconds, thirds and…one cheesy last bite while washing the dishes.

-Plus, baked ziti is easier to serve for a party because your guests can scoop out what they need instead of trying to cut and serve pieces of lasagna.
+Plus, a pasta and ricotta cheese bake is easier to serve for a party because your guests can scoop out what they need instead of trying to cut and serve pieces of lasagna.

 What is al forno?